versluis/animmorph/README.md

-# animMorhp Script for DAZ Studio
+# animMorph Script for DAZ Studio

 This script helps to import animations from Marvelous Designer into DAZ Studio.
 I've explained the whole process in these articles:
 - https://www.versluis.com/2015/03/how-to-export-animations-from-daz-studio-for-use-in-marvelous-designer/